Go Back

 • 2 tablespoons pure vanilla extract

-• 1 peach sliced with skin on to decorate
+• 1 peach sliced for topping

-• Optional: 2 tablespoons apricot or peach jam
+• 2 tablespoons apricot or peach jam optional

 Instructions